latex3/latex3.github.io/get.md

 ## The LaTeX Git Repository

-These days the LaTeX development sources are kept in a GitHub repository.
+These days the LaTeX development sources are kept in a GitHub repository (previously we used SVN).

 Anyone can access it and download the files, but submission is restricted to team members.
 The repository is located at [https://github.com/latex3/latex2e](https://github.com/latex3/latex2e) and from that browser page you may explore the files, clone the